Affordable and Caring Teletherapy for the Bay Area and California

 Unfortunately, even within the Bay Area, access to affordable psychotherapy is in significant shortage, with long waits for services in many counties.
 Persons with special circumstances or from marginalized communities face additional barriers, including a lack of services sensitive and respectful of their needs.
 We strive to ensure our services are both attuned to the needs of our communities and as accessible as possible.

-With its commitment to affordability, and multi-cultural corps of eclectically-trained clinicians, Grateful Heart Holistic Therapy Center is uniquely poised to meet the needs of our community at this time.
+With its commitment to affordability, and multi-cultural body of eclectically-trained clinicians, Grateful Heart Holistic Therapy Center is uniquely poised to meet the needs of our community at this time.
 Your welfare is of utmost importance to us.

 Our current services include: